A note on quasi-perfect morphisms: Abstract

 \section{Abstract}

-This work gives a new characterization of regular Noetherian schemes (more generally algebraic spaces) as those for which blowups at closed points are quasi-perfect.
-In particular, regularity is controlled by the property that alterations or modifications of the scheme (or algebraic space) are quasi-perfect.
-Additionally, we study the local behavior of quasi-perfect morphisms, showing that for proper morphisms this property can be detected via stalks, and completions and (strict) Henselizations of those.
-Furthermore, we show that the locus of points where a proper morphism is quasi-perfect forms a Zariski open set.
+This note is concerned with quasi-perfect morphisms between Noetherian algebraic spaces.
+In particular, we study the local behavior of quasi-perfect proper morphisms.
+We show that quasi-perfectness of a proper morphism can be detected at the \'{e}tale local rings of points of the target, as well as their completions and (strict) Henselizations.
+As a corollary, we obtain that the locus of points where a proper morphism is quasi-perfect is Zariski open.